armory/docs-cdaas/content/en/remote-network-agent/overview.md

 When installed into a Kubernetes cluster, RNA can register the cluster as a deployable target from within CD-as-a-Service.

-RNA is installed with a service account and its credentials are used by Armory CD-as-a-Service when orchestrating kubernetes deployments.
+RNA is installed with a service account and its credentials are used by CD-as-a-Service when orchestrating Kubernetes deployments.

 See the [Installation Guide](/remote-network-agent/install) to get started and [Production Configuration and Use](/remote-network-agent/production-configuration-and-use) for advanced configuration, such as configuring the service account permissions or opting out of this mode.